epsy/clize/docs/compositing.rst

 A few notes:

-* You can only use named parameters besides ``arg`` which receives the original value.
+* Besides ``arg`` which receives the original value, you can only use named parameters
 * The decorator's docstring is used to document its parameters.
-It is usually preferrable to use a :ref:`section <sections doc>` as they would not be distinguished from other parameters otherwise.
+It can be preferrable to use a :ref:`section <sections doc>` in order to distinguish them from other parameters.
-* Appearances of ``{param}`` are replaced with the parameter's name.
+* Appearances of ``{param}`` in the docstring are replaced with the parameter's name.

-You can also use this on named parameters as well as on ``*args``, but the names of the composited parameters must not conflict:
+You can also use this on named parameters as well as on ``*args``, but the names of the composited parameters must not conflict with other parameters:

 .. code-block:: python